Flotomate/product_docs/source/change-management/inside-a-change.rst

 Classify an Change
 ==================

-Flotomate provides a lot of avenues to classify the information of a Change.
+Motadata provides a lot of avenues to classify the information of a Change.
 Go to the :ref:`Details View <change-details-view>` of a Change where a technician get the following ways to classify: